jeremiahflaga/jeremiahflaga.github.io-OLD/pages/other/good-stuffs.md

 ["The Right Attitude to Deal with Legacy Code"](https://simpleprogrammer.com/2017/03/01/deal-with-legacy-code/) by Jonathan Boccara

-> "... **consider that the code you’re working on is your code**.
+> "...
+What’s the right attitude, then?
+I was lucky to learn it very early in my career from my fantastic manager, Patrice Dalesme.
+A few weeks after I came in, Patrice gave us the following piece of advice: **consider that the code you’re working on is your code**.
 Even if you haven’t written it yourself, and regardless of how good or bad you think it is, this is your code, and you have responsibility over it."